athul/macrokuttan/README.md

 | Case(3D Printed)  | ₹200  |        1        |
 |  Diodes(1N4148)   |  ₹2   |        9        |

+> The Keycaps weren't added since it was out of stock.
+Will update the table when in stock(probably ₹200/- for 10)

 Total = ₹740 + Delivery Charges for Case and Switches(₹100 per person).

 I had some old keycaps lying around which I salvaged from an old keyboard with too scratchy mx-blacks.
-Using that added a vintage flair to the macropad.
+Using that added a vintage look to the macropad.

-> The Keycaps weren't added since it was out of stock.
-Will update the table when in stock(probably ₹200/- for 10)

 ## References